Pirate radio in Asia: Negros Oriental stations

-Meanwhile, by late 2021, the NTC–7 (Central Visayas) identified 16 illegal FM radio station operators in the province; the commission called for their compliance with the government requirements, summoning all of them for mediation proceedings.
+Meanwhile, by late 2021, the NTC-7 identified 16 illegal FM radio station operators in the province; the commission called for their compliance with the government requirements, summoning all of them for mediation proceedings.

-Mindanao
+Mindanao area

 In the first half of 2018, the NTC–11 monitored the operations of at least 35 illegal radio stations in Davao Region, with five of them allegedly set up prior to the 2018 Barangay and Sangguniang Kabataan elections (BSKE).
 As a cease and desist order was recommended for almost all stations, it was only given to six of them, all located in Davao and Digos cities, and Bansalan and Lupon towns.
 It was reported that stations were hijacking frequencies from the legal ones, for instance, a few illegal operators from Mati, Davao Oriental utilized FM allocations reserved for Davao City; a station in the province was reportedly owned by a member of the House; and that stations usually utilized an allegedly homemade portable transmitter.
 The commission admitted that most of these stations were instrumental in the presidential campaign of Rodrigo Duterte in 2016.
 The number of such stations reportedly increased, mostly being installed by politicians for their campaign and operating in houses or establishments, particularly prior to the local elections of 2019 and of 2022 when it reached 50, with some voluntarily shutting down after the elections, but as the commission admitted, these were expected to be operational in time for the (later-postponed) Barangay and Sangguniang Kabataan elections (BSKE).
+In 2024, NTC–11, stating the same concern, reported that while investigations were ongoing, several unauthorized stations had ceased operations following orders on cease-and-desist orders and show-cause.
+It cited availability of broadcast equipment online that allowed such operations.

 On the other hand, in October 2024, the NTC–10 launched an operation against unlicensed radio stations in Northern Mindanao that broadcast fake news and questionable political commentaries, as well as legitimate stations with expired franchises.
 In a surprise inspection, at least 17 stations, found to be unlicensed or lacking permits despite having a legislative franchise, were closed as they were given cease and desist and show cause orders from the NTC central office.
 The commission's investigation showed that these unlicensed stations, in order to reach target audiences particularly in the hinterland barangays, are using equipment which had been bought through online selling platforms; and some secretly setting up their transmitters on trees and elevated areas.
 They also noticed that the subject stations, along with others, are operational during the height of election campaigns.